Trump claims coronavirus is under control - contradicting reality and his own top expert - KESQ

 Trump held a call with grocery, food and beverage corporate leaders on Sunday about supply chain concerns.

-He urged Americans to stop besieging stores after a weekend in which basic staples like pasta, meat, toilet rolls and cleaning products vanished from super market shelves.
+He urged Americans to stop besieging stores after a weekend in which basic staples like pasta, meat, toilet paper rolls and cleaning products vanished from supermarket shelves.